 Content personalization and placeholders

-Product Fruits can use the user information that is passed through to it in its content.
-This is used most often in segmentation but, it is useful in many other situations as well.
-For example: using a user’s first name in a card for personalization purposes, or even in more technical situations like filling in parts of a URL.
+Product Fruits can use the user information passed to it in its content.
+This is used most often in segmentation, but it's useful in many other situations as well.
+For example, using a user’s first name in a card for personalization purposes, or even in more technical situations like filling in parts of a URL.

 What user properties can you use?

 There are two ways to figure out which properties you can use.
-It's worth noting that at the moment only properties sent through the user information object that it sent to us from your application when Product Fruits is initalized can be used.
+It's worth noting that at the moment, only properties sent through the user information object (data sent to us from your application when Product Fruits is initialized) can be used.

 Tracked Users section

-The best way is by accessing the Tracked Users section of your workspace.
-Once there, the technical name of the property can be seen highlighted in blue.
+The best way to find user properties is by accessing the Tracked Users section of your workspace.
+Once there, the technical name of the property can be seen.

 Debugger

-The other way is by using the debugger.
+The other method is by using the debugger.
 Once launched, consult the User information tab.

 Using placeholders

-Once you know which value to use, implementing it is easy.
+Once you know which value to use, implementation it is easy.
 You can use these placeholders in various places in Product Fruits.

 Syntax